couchbaselabs/ToDoLite-Android/tutorial.md

 So far, we’ve added valid JSON types similarly to Step 1.

+	need steps on where to call it

 ![][image-9]

 However, a Task document can have an image.
 In Couchbase Lite, all binary properties of documents are called attachments.
 The Document api doesn’t allow to save an attachment.
 To do so, we’ll have to go one step further and use the underlying Revision api.

-### STEP 8: Working with Attachments and Revisions
+### STEP 7: Working with Attachments and Revisions

 To create a Revision, we must first create a Document: